 A CARA representative sits on Canbury Gardens Working Party, which considers how the Gardens are maintained and major improvement projects.

 TLS have been organising and managing projects along the Thames for over 20 years.
 The TLS Coordinator sits on Canbury Gardens Working Party.
-TLS manage regular Scrub Cutting along the riverbank through Canbury Gardens.
-A TLS project was responsible for the information display about testing Sopwith float-planes on the river beside the Gardens.
+TLS manage regular Scrub Cutting along the riverbank through Canbury Gardens and on towards Richmond.
+A TLS project was responsible for the information display about testing Sopwith float-planes on the river beside Canbury Gardens.
 It stands just inside the north entrance to the gardens.

 CARA has worked with the TLS for many years, and has a representative on their Community Advisory Group.